CALauer/esx_irpidentity/README.md

 	- Create specific area for character swapping  (Complete)
 	- Add delete chracter feature				   (Complete)
 	- Speed up transitioning time				   (Complete)
 	- Add more checks to registration
-	- Code cleanup
+	- Code cleanup								   (OnGoing)

 ## Other
 	- This code is a bit sloppy and this is my first big release.
 So please bear with me, I wanted to release this